JMiranzo/PRODIGE-MissingSulfurProblem/README.txt

 #README FILE
-Each off the tables is listed with two names: 1.
-The corresponding number of the table in the paper.
-2. Their abreviated descriptive name.
+Tables are named with a brief descriptive name.
-Each table has its respective .txt file, where the units and additional comments are available.
+Each table has its respective .txt file, where the number of the table in the paper, the units and additional comments are available.
-All data can be downloaded after the publication of the article.
+Some values contain non-numeric characters (i.e. '<', '>', 'nan') and tables might not be imported directly to Python/others without previous modification of the .csv file.
 Article available @ ...
 For more information, contact julian.miranzo@cab.inta-csic.es

 Acknowledgements:
 - Based on observations carried out under project number L19MB with the IRAM NOEMA Interferometer.
 IRAM is supported by INSU/CNRS (France), MPG (Germany) and IGN (Spain).
-- This project has received funding from the European Re-1326 search Council (ERC) under the European Union’s Horizon Europe research and1327 innovation programme ERC-AdG-2022 (GA No. 101096293).
+- This work is supported by ERC grant SUL4LIFE, GA No. 101096293.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.